Sk3pz/matador/README.md

 let result = x + y // addition

-// printing
+// printlning
-print result
+println result

 // reassignment
 x = 2
 y = x * y + result

-print y
+println y
-// free y from memory as it is not used again drop y print str
+// free y from memory as it is not used again drop y println str

 // conditionals
 if true {
-    print "This is true"
+    println "This is true"
 } else {
-    print "This is false"
+    println "This is false"
 }

 if x == 2 {
-   print "x is 2"
+   println "x is 2"
 } else if x == 3 {
-   print "x is 3"
+   println "x is 3"
 } else {
-   print "x is not 2 or 3"
+   println "x is not 2 or 3"
 }

-print "This is Matador (" + b + ")! 🐂"
+println "This is Matador (" + b + ")! 🐂"
 ```
 ### Output:
 ```